Jonathan Brock QC 1952 – 2007

 Please note: entrants are required to certify that they qualify for the Competition.
 It is the responsibility of anyone seeking to compete to ascertain – before submission – that they have paid their own annual subscription for this year or that any payment for this year made by their chambers included a payment on their behalf or, for pupils, that their pupillage qualifies.
 If in doubt then please check using the email address below.

-The authors of the selected winning essay and the selected runner up will each receive a substantial cash prize, funded jointly by the Association and Lindsey Brock, namely:
+The authors of the selected winning essay and the selected runner up will each receive a substantial cash prize, funded by the Association, namely:

 - the runner up – £1,000.